benfrick/docs-portfolio/src/doc/commerce/customization/use-customization.md

 ### Step 1: Load the Builder

 If you completed [Quick Start: Run the Builder Locally](#quick-start-run-the-builder-locally), then you've already practiced loading the Builder.
-In this step, we'll do it again but with some additional complexity.
+In this step, we'll do it again but with more complex arguments for the `nikeIdBuilder(rootElement, config)` function.

-- Use the value from `objects.productInfo.customizedPreBuild.legacy.pathName` in the Product Feeds response from [Step 1: Show Customizable Products & Color Options](#step-1-show-customizable-products--color-options) as the argument for the `pathName` parameter.
+- Use the value in `objects.productInfo.customizedPreBuild.legacy.pathName` from the Product Feeds response (mentioned in [Step 1: Show Customizable Products & Color Options](#step-1-show-customizable-products--color-options)) as the `pathName` property like `pathName: 'af1LowChampsSU19'`.

 ### Step 2: Update UX for Builder Events

-Get notifications for actions within the builder using `bridge`, a property of the `config` parameter of `nikeIdBuilder(rootElement, config)` function.

-Listen to price change, analytic, and "done" events coming from the builder and update your experience accordingly.
+- Listen to price change, analytics, and "done" events coming from the builder and update your experience accordingly.

+    Get notifications for actions within the builder using `bridge`, a property of the `config` parameter like:
+    ```
+     bridge: {
+       onAnalyticsEvent: function() {},
+       onApiReady: function(api) {}, // api ready not build
+       onDone: function(buildData) {},
+       onError: function(error){},
+       onPriceUpdate: function(priceData) {},
+       onProductLoad: function(buildData) {} // build ready
+     }
+    ```

+- Invoke `setBuild` to load a new build by prebuild id, metric id, or raw build data.
+This is mainly meant to "reset" the builder.

 ## Finalize and Share Design